piccolomo/plotext/readme/aspect.md

 - any number of styles could be used at the same time, provided they are separated by a space,
 - using `flash` will result in an actual white flashing marker,
 - access the function `styles()` for the available style codes.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Plot Aspect](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-aspect)

 ## Themes
-To quickly set chose a favoured color combination. use the function `theme(theme)`.
+To quickly chose a favoured color combination, use the function `theme(theme)`.
 The available themes could be displayed with the function `themes()`; here is its output:

 ![themes](https://raw.githubusercontent.com/piccolomo/plotext/master/images/themes.png)

 - to add, tweak, rename any theme presented, please feel free to open an issue, dropping your favourite combination of canvas, axes, ticks color and style together with 3 signal colors in sequence: any idea is welcomed.
 - to remove all plot colors and styles from the current subplot, use `clear_color()`, in short `clc()`, which is equivalent to `theme('clear')`.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Plot Aspect](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-aspect)